ghbrown/ghbrown.github.io/content/posts/deep_dish_chain.md

 Perhaps surprisingly, the dough was not as oily as the standard hand tossed Pizza Hut pizza.
 As a final note on the crust, I cannot overemphasize how much the dough tasted like a biscuit.
 The flavor was not necessarily unpleasant, but it certainly was out of place and unsettling.
-Perhaps the only worthwile comment about the sauce was that is was well distributed, but not plentiful enough.
+Perhaps the only worthwhile comment about the sauce was that is was well distributed, but not plentiful enough.
 The taste of the sauce was not remarkable in any way, and didn't distract from the overall experience of eating a foot and a half wide biscuit.
 Just like the sauce under it, the cheese was remarkably nondescript.
 The texture and amount was pleasant enough, but the flavor places it clearly as a background performer in the biscuit circus.
 <br>